Welcome Package for New Employees - 10 Ideas

 This can include devices such as fitness trackers, gym memberships, training courses like yoga or HIIT, therapy sessions - basically anything that your employees will greatly benefit from.

 Since we’re in the middle of a pandemic, you can also send packages to keep them safe and protected.
 This can include customized face masks, sanitizer bottles, or personal hygiene sets.

 A personalized package lets your new hire know that this is just the beginning of many other fun activities to come.
-Getting off to such a great start builds a new employee’s confidence and reaffirms their decision to join your organisation.
+Getting off to such a great start builds a new employee’s confidence and reaffirms their decision to join your organization.

-Speaking of which, there’s another thing you can do to power up your onboarding - sign up for Zavvy!
+Speaking of which, there’s another thing you can do to power up your preboarding or overall onboarding experience - get a demo for Zavvy!
 We have a range of tools that will make it easy to engage and onboard your employees, remote or not.
-Click here to get started today!